 ArtWalla's Arts Education Grants seek to enrich artistic vitality and artistic opportunities within our valley.
 Our goal is simple: to serve as a catalyst, fostering opportunities for artists and non-profit arts and culture organizations to enhance their skills and programs.

 Walla Walla has a unique artistic and creative scene and ArtWalla recognizes that in order to foster and grow this creative spirit funds are needed to support new programs and individual educational opportunities.
 To this end, ArtWalla prioritizes funding from our membership dues and annual fundraisers to provide grants for these efforts.
 In essence the community and artists are supporting the importance of funding to grow and enhance our vibrant art scene.

-ArtWalla offers two different grants each year, The Dan Dunn Memorial Grant which is for individual artists in any disciple and the Arts Build Community Grants for arts and culture organizations and educational institutions who provide arts education and programming for our communities.
+ArtWalla offers two different grants each year, The Dan Dunn Memorial Grant for individual artists in any discipline, and the Arts Build Community Grants for arts, culture, and educational institutions providing arts education programming to our community.

 ArtWalla is continually working towards increasing our ability to grant arts education in our community.
 If you are interested in helping grow our granting program please consider giving any amount to support individual artists and community organizations that provide arts education.

 If you would like your donation to fund a specific grant, please note in the comment section.

 ArtWalla is a 501(c)(3) non-profit organization.
 ArtWalla's EIN is : 91-1575336.
 All donations are tax deductible